 But surfing, of course, isn't like other sports.
 Unlike football or tennis or running, surfers can practice until they physically can't anymore -- or they can't find a longboard long enough.
 Add to that generally healthy lifestyles, and their levels of performance typically stay extremely high.

 That's the very reason why the Azores Airlines World Masters Championships is back, for the first time since 2011, and is set to run September 18-23, on the Atlantic shores of São Miguel, Azores.
-The last surfers to win the event are Nathan Webster, who won in the over-45 division, and Iain Buchanan, in the over-55 division.
+The last surfers to win the event are Nathan Webster, who won the Masters division, and Iain Buchanan, in the Grand Masters.

 "It's going to be a highly competitive event, all the guys are still ripping," Buchanan said.
 "I try to surf everyday wherever I am, I'm feeling at a good level and anyone can win on the day.
 It's an honor just to be invited to be in the Masters, and very special to be able to compete in the Azores, with the surfers who have shaped and created the history of our sport."